 - Fill out your page info in full detail

-- Include a relevante Facebook profile photo as well as a creative Facebook cover photo
+- Include a relevant Facebook profile and cover photo

 Step 2: Create goals for your Facebook ads

-When creating your goals for your Facebook ads, make sure your goals are S.M.A.R.T. goals.
-This means that your goals need to be specific, measurable, attainable, relevant, and time-based.
-Creating these kinds of goals for your Facebook ads will help you achieve a better return on investment.
+When creating a strategy for your Facebook Ads, make sure your goals are S.M.A.R.T. goals—specific, measurable, attainable, relevant, and time-bound.
+Creating S.M.A.R.T. goals for your Facebook Ads will help you achieve a better return on investment.

-For example, a goal can be: Acquire 100 registrants for the upcoming Home Improvement Conference in 2 months.
-This goal will now guide your Facebook ad strategy and help you choose the right type of Facebook ad.
+For example, if you’re running a conference, your goal can be: acquire 100 registrants in two months.
+This goal will now guide your Facebook Ad strategy and help you choose the right type of ad.